To see wonders, be filled with awe, and make lasting memories – these are the things we profoundly aim for when we travel.

 - Charming town centers.
 You do not have to leave the town to get amazed.
 Just go to Garmisch-Partenkirchen Fruhlingstrasse (Fruhling street) or Ludwigstrasse (Ludwig Street).
 These streets are filled with cute flower chalets or colorful murals that tell stories about the town’s culture and people.
 You’ll love wandering down these lanes.

 - Nearby attractions and blissful spots.
 Garmisch-Partenkirchen is surrounded by spectacular places and lots of scenic spots.
-To the idyllic small village of Kirchdorf Wamberg, to the gorgeous Linderhof Palace of King Ludwig II – you won’t just be able to decide which is to visit immediately.
+From the idyllic small village of Kirchdorf Wamberg to the gorgeous Linderhof Palace of King Ludwig II – you won’t just be able to decide which to visit immediately.